kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Flask/README.md

 - Flask microframework is an easy-to-use microframework that can be used to build RESTful microservices, it is a very popular framework, and it is well documented.
 - Essentially, Flask is used to create the web app.
 - One of the most popular types of APIs for building microservices applications is known as “RESTful API” or “REST API.”
 REST API is a popular standard among developers because it uses HTTP commands, which most developers are familiar with.
-- **ATTENTION**: The Flask server is not powerful enough to support production loads.
-Instead, you should use gunicorn and nginx for proper deployment.
 ***

 ## Flask vs. Django